-The Minimal Traditional expression is a subtype of the Modern style that was common for modest singlefamily houses before the ranch house and split-level houses dominated residential construction.
-The less ornate expression remained popular.
+The Minimal Traditional expression is a subtype of the Modern style that was common for modest single-family cottages, residences and then dominated the appearance of ranch and split-level houses.

 Most Minimal Traditional houses are rectangular in plan and have low-pitched roofs.
-These houses often have few architectural elements and often do not often have porches.
+These houses often have few architectural elements and often do not have porches.